-Britain managing Huawei risks, has no evidence of spying: official
+Britain managing Huawei risks, has no evidence of spying - official

 LONDON/BRUSSELS (Reuters) - Britain is able to manage the security risks of using Huawei telecoms equipment and has not seen any evidence of malicious activity by the company, a senior official said on Wednesday, pushing back against U.S. allegations of Chinese state spying.

-Ciaran Martin, head of Britain’s National Cyber Security Centre (NCSC), said Britain has yet to decide on its security policy for national 5G networks, though Huawei equipment is subject to detailed oversight and strict government controls over where it is used.
+Ciaran Martin, head of Britain’s National Cyber Security Centre (NCSC), said Britain had yet to decide on its security policy for national 5G networks, but that Huawei equipment was subject to detailed oversight and strict government controls over where it was used.

 “Our regime is arguably the toughest and most rigorous oversight regime in the world for Huawei,” Martin, whose NCSC is part of Britain’s GCHQ intelligence agency, said at a cybersecurity conference in Brussels.